inducer/pycuda/doc/source/driver.rst

   Obtain the version of CUDA against which PyCuda was compiled.
 Returns a 3-tuple of integers as *(major, minor, revision)*.

+.. function:: get_driver_version()

+  Obtain the version of the CUDA driver on top of which PyCUDA is running.
+Returns an integer version number.

 .. function:: init(flags=0)